 University of Michigan (MS in Artificial Intelligence)

 The College of Engineering & Computer Science at UM offers a master of science in artificial intelligence.
 Students can complete on-campus, online, or a hybrid of in-person and computer-based learning.
-This 30-credit program offers four concentration areas: intelligence interaction; machine learning; and knowledge management and reasoning.
+This 30-credit program offers four concentration areas: computer vision; intelligence interaction; machine learning; and knowledge management and reasoning.

 University of Texas at Austin (Certificate in AI and ML: Business Applications)

-The McCombs School of Business offers a six-month online certificate program in artificial intelligence and machine learning.
+The McCombs School of Business offers a seven-month online certificate program in artificial intelligence and machine learning.
 Students in this program take advantage of online learning with live mentorship, career support, and project-based learning.
 Emphasis areas include applications of AI in neural networks and natural language processing.

 Once admitted, students have access to a boot camp-style intensive course that teaches foundational basics.
 Students spend 8-10 hours per week on recorded lectures and live learning sessions.
 In addition, students learn from eight hands-on learning projects during the program, which can be used later as evidence of proficiency for career advancement.